codemojo-dr/startkit-php-sdk/README.md

 Welcome to the CodeMojo SDK (Startup Development Toolkit)

-Using the SDK is straight forward and simple.
-The SDK consist of three main services
+Using the [SDK](https://github.com/codemojo-dr/php-sdk/archive/master.zip) is straight forward and simple.
+The SDK consist of four main services

 1. [Authentication Service](wiki/Authentication-Service)
 2. [Wallet Service](wiki/Wallet-Service)
 3. [Loyalty Service](wiki/Loyalty-Service)
 4. [Meta Tagging Service](wiki/Meta-Service)

+Download the PHP SDK [here](https://github.com/codemojo-dr/php-sdk/archive/master.zip)

 ###Authentication Service###
 Authentication service is the basic requirement for all the other services.
 The constructor of this service takes in 2 parameters, `client id` and `client secret`